Khangembam Mangi Singh

+The Pena or Tingteila is a bowed lute.
+It is the oldest instrument known to the Meiteis.
+It is used in folk music as well as an accompaniment to Manipuri dances.

 Khangembam Mangi Singh (8 November 1927 – 15 June 2022), popularly known as Guru Pena Mangi, was an Indian musician, known for his expertise on the Manipuri traditional musical instrument Pena.
 The Government of India honored him in 2011, with the fourth highest civilian award of Padma Shri.